-When you use a PPO pharmacy, simply take your prescription and your drug identification card to the pharmacy and pay the appropriate copayment/coinsurance amount to receive up to a 30-day supply; no claim forms are required.
+When you use a PPO pharmacy, simply take your prescription and your drug identification card to the pharmacy and pay the appropriate copayment/coinsurance amount to receive up to a 30-day supply or 90-day supply; no claim forms are required.
 See the Summary of Benefits chart for your copayment/coinsurance.